STERN: Simultaneous Trajectory Estimation and Relative Navigation for Autonomous Underwater Proximity Operations: Results and Discussion

 Figure \ref{fig:test_1_results} showcases the results obtained after processing the Test 1 dataset.
 Two estimates for the variables of interest are provided by our method: the real-time estimate $\bm{x}_{t_i | 0:t_i}^*$, computed per-keyframe by running the iSAM2 algorithm once, which relinearizes and updates the solution with the newly added factors; and the fully smoothed estimate $\bm{x}_{t_i | 0:t_f}^*$, which is calculated by a full back-substitution using the entire measurement history $t_i \in [t_0, ..., t_f]$.
 The dead-reckoned estimate of the target's state is computed by reprojecting the raw USBL measurements using the chaser's dead-reckoning provided by the onboard navigation filter; the velocity is then calculated using the distance and time traveled between two consecutive measurements and the heading is approximated by calculating the angle of the relative position vector between those same two measurements.
 The plots qualitatively compare all three estimates for both the target and the chaser with the ground truth for the target.

-Before we continue with the analysis of the results it is important to highlight the performance of the dead-reckoned chaser estimates fused by the AUV's onboard filter: a substantial drift of the chaser's dead-reckoning can be appreciated by comparing the difference between the 'real' position of the chaser approximated by reprojecting the USBL measurements from the targets ground truth (in Figure \ref{fig:test_1_results} top-left corner).
+Before we continue with the analysis of the results it is important to highlight the performance of the dead-reckoned chaser estimates fused by the AUV's onboard filter: a substantial drift of the chaser's dead-reckoning---introduced by significant and unstable biases (Figure~\ref{fig:imu_biases})---can be appreciated by comparing the difference between the 'real' position of the chaser approximated by reprojecting the USBL measurements from the targets ground truth (in Figure \ref{fig:test_1_results} top-left corner).
 Since a great deal of caution had to be taken to avoid forcing the AUV to send acoustic pings on the surface, after the AUV started diving, we waited a short time before starting to ping the AUV from the service boat; unfortunately, this short time was enough for the dead-reckoning to drift and introduce an important offset in the initial estimates for the chaser's $\chx{_{_0}}$ and the target's $\tgtx{_{_0}}$ state.
 In order to give an equal fighting chance to the three estimates when computing the position errors, we decided to remove such offset by 'anchoring' the estimated target's track to the ground truth (top-middle plot in Figure \ref{fig:test_1_results}).
 We deem this an appropriate solution since our approach is mostly aimed at estimating the relative position between agents.

 From a visual analysis of the plots shown in Figure \ref{fig:test_1_results} we can derive a number of key insights.
-First, we highlight the fact that the estimated trajectory still follows the ground truth even when the underlying assumptions are violated, e.g., in the shown dataset the target is neither driving at a constant speed nor maintaining a constant heading; we attribute the resulting smooth, real target trajectory to the piecewise linear approximation that can be made flexible by adjusting the size of the USBL RANSAC window.
+First, we highlight the fact that the estimated trajectory still follows the ground truth even when the underlying assumptions are violated, e.g., in the shown dataset the target is neither driving at a constant speed nor maintaining a constant heading; we attribute the resulting smooth, real target trajectory to the flexibility added to the constrains through the degree of motion model compliance (discussed in detail in Section~\ref{sec:batch_simulations}).
 Second, although we do not quantify it, it is possible to see how our method constrains the global drift of the dead-reckoning to some extent---a valuable characteristic to have regardless of our specific interest in the relative localization only.